RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psqlmfdbfh/README.md

    b.
 Ensure there is no region called **BANKMFDB** already defined.
 If there is one, delete it.

 3. Verify that there are no other demonstration servers running.
 This is to ensure no other servers use the same ports.

    The server for this demonstration uses a common server definition with many of the same listener ports as the ones that other servers in this repository might use.

-4. Start an administrator's command prompt (Windows) or a terminal for user under which Enterprise Servers run (Linux).
+4. Start a command prompt as an administrator (Windows) or a terminal for user under which Enterprise Servers run (Linux).

    **Note:** You need administrator's rights to configure the ODBC data source on Windows.
 On Linux they are created in the user `.odbc.ini` file.

 5. Navigate to the `scripts` directory in the demonstration files.

+   For example, if you have created a `C:\MFETDUSER directory` (Windows) or `/home/username/MFETDUSER` (Linux) and stored the Bankdemo folders in it, the `scripts` directory would be:

+   Windows: `C:\MFETDUSER\scripts`

+   Linux: `/home/username/MFETDUSER/scripts`

 6. Edit the file `scripts/options/vsam_postgres.json` with a text editor:

     - Verify and, if required, modify the values within the `database_connection` section to match the setting of the database that you are using.